alexbol99/flatten-boolean-op/README.md

 # Boolean operations on polygons

 Flatten-boolean-op is a javascript library performing fast and reliable boolean operations on polygons.
-It supports all basic operations on polygons:
+It supports following boolean operations on polygons:

 * unify
 * intersect